MinecraftForge/Documentation/docs/tileentities/tesr.md

 This method is called every frame in order to render the tile entity.

 #### Parameters
-* `tileentityIn`: This is the instance of the tile entity being rendered.
+* `tileentity`: This is the instance of the tile entity being rendered.
+* `x`, `y`, `z`: The position at which the tile entity should be rendered.
 * `partialTicks`: The amount of time, in fractions of a tick, that has passed since the last full tick.
-* `matrixStackIn`: A stack holding four-dimensional matrix entries offset to the current position of the tile entity.
-* `bufferIn`: A rendering buffer able to access a vertex builder.
-* `combinedLightIn`: An integer of the current light value on the tile entity.
-* `combinedOverlayIn`: An integer set to the current overlay of the tile entity, usually `OverlayTexture#NO_OVERLAY` or 655,360.
+* `destroyStage`: The destroy stage for the block if it is being broken.

 Registering a TER
 -----------------